Izborsky Club: History

 The organization took its name from the Pskov village of Izborsk near the border with Estonia, where its first meeting took place on the eve of its 1,150th anniversary celebration.
 The club's meetings, according to official information on its website, were held in Yekaterinburg, Ulyanovsk, St. Petersburg, Saratov, Bryansk, Belgorod, Tula, Kaluga, Omsk, Nizhny Novgorod, Orenburg, Donetsk and other cities, as well as in Yakutia, Dagestan and in Crimea.
-Field meetings of the club were held in Pridnestrovie, Syria, Serbia, China, Iran and other countries.
+Field meetings of the club were held in Transnistria (Moldova), Syria, Serbia, China, Iran and other countries.

 Since 2013, the Izborsky Club has published an eponymous magazine with 1,200-copy circulation.

 In 2015, the organization received a 10 million ruble presidential grant for non-profit organizations.
 The project's description stated that the organization would attempt to explain "what is the Russian world".

 Goals and objectives

 The Izborsky club's main tasks include: